maiadee/project-1-spaceinvaders/Readme.md

 Wednesday

-I started Wednesday by debugging my enemy shoot and player shoot functions as there were both working but I was getting classless undefined in my console for lines in both functions after the game had been played for a few seconds
+I started Wednesday by debugging my enemy shoot and player shoot functions as they were both working but I was getting classlist undefined in my console for lines in both functions after the game had been played for a few seconds
 The issue for playerShoot was that I did not have an if statement for what to do when the bullet left the grid, this is when I was receiving errors in my console.
 I needed to add an if position to check whether the bullet’s next position would be less than 0, off the grid.
 If so, clearInterval
 The same went for the enemy shoot function.
 I had an if statement to check whether the enemy bullet was off the grid but it was in the wrong order in my function.
 I needed to check the index position before my interval begins.
-(Why?)
-Good learning moment for the importance of order and scope(?)
 My most challenging task of the day was figuring out how to make the alien permanently disappear when they are hit by my players bullet.
-They currently disappear when hit and reappear when the interval repeats.
+They previously disappearred when hit but reappearred when the interval repeated.
 The best logic I had for this was to remove the aliens from the array permanently when hit.
 I broke this down into first finding the index of that alien and then removing from the array using splice() as shown below -

 ![SpaceInvaders](<Readme images /code-block1.png>)

-I needed to decrease my lives every time my player was hit by a bullet, which I nested inside my enemy shoot function I cached my lives span so I could update the HTML and created a variable of lives which I set to 3 Using an if statement to check whether the bullet current index contained a class of player I then decrease lives using — and updated the innerHTML with the new number I repeated this process for the score, nesting kit in my player shoot function and adding 20 to the score variable Tomorrow I need to complete my reset game function and display win/lose on the screen dependant on game results To start this off I added a reset button to my footer but as I only want to see this once the player wins or loses I added the class of hide-button to the reset button before the gameStart function is called, the same class I added to my start button inside my gameStart function when the button is clicked
+I needed to decrease my lives every time my player was hit by a bullet, which I nested inside my enemy shoot function I cached my lives span so I could update the HTML and created a variable of lives which I set to 3 Using an if statement to check whether the bullet current index contained a class of player I then decrease lives using — and updated the innerHTML with the new number I repeated this process for the score, nesting it in my player shoot function and adding 20 to the score variable Tomorrow I need to complete my reset game function and display win/lose on the screen dependant on game results To start this off I added a reset button to my footer but as I only want to see this once the player wins or loses I added the class of hide-button to the reset button before the gameStart function is called, the same class I added to my start button inside my gameStart function when the button is clicked